 We start in the backyard.
 My dad’s gardens, rockeries [more stones from the beach] are wildly overgrown.
 Trees and shrubs haven’t been trimmed for years, a rose bush has become a tree.
 The vegetable garden is gone, but the conch shells my parents brought back from Bermuda thirty years ago are still there in a small triangle of white stones beside the patio.
 I ask about the blackberries that grew on a trellis and she shows me through a forest of leaves that, yes, they’re still there.
 She says there’s not much fruit though.
 I don’t explain about pruning, how that increases yield.
 She’s smiling the whole time, proud, beaming, clearly in love with this mad wilderness.

 We move inside where things are tidy with doilies on furniture, tea cups in a china cabinet.
-There are homemade quilts and afghans, stencilled walls.
-The bathroom is bright blue with a nautical theme.
+There are homemade quilts and afghans, newly stencilled walls.
+The bathroom is bright blue with a nautical theme, maybe for memories of Nova Scotia.
 A mural of flowers and trees is painted on the inside of the front window.
 She takes time finding the switch to turn on fairy lights woven among some branches in a large floor vase, a gift from her son.
 She likes to knit.
 She shows me a yellow dress for her granddaughter.

 The whole time, I’m kind of listening, mostly remembering.
 She’s made changes, yes, but not as many as I imagined.
+(She kept a wall-sized mural of a beloved Bermuda beach scene that my dad painted a million years ago.)
 It’s different, definitely, yet absolutely familiar.
-We are everywhere here—my mum, dad, sister.
-And nowhere.
+We are everywhere here—my mum, my dad, my sister.
+And we are nowhere.
 They’re gone, it’s just me.